uhm-descartes/ee445/morea/home.md

 published: true
 ---

-## Welcome to ICS 199, Fall 2021
+## Welcome to EE 445, Spring 2023

 <div class="alert alert-danger" role="alert" markdown="1">

-  <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: this is not a website for a real course.**
+  <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: material has not been migrated, you may find demo fillers instead of EE 445 material.**
   <hr/>

-  It is actually the "demo" site for the Morea Framework.
+  The course material is transitioning into the Morea Framework.

   See the <a href="https://morea-framework.github.io">Morea Framework Project Site</a> for details.
 </div>

-ICS 199 is a four week overview of selected topics in computer science, including Javascript, Open Source Software, and Ethics.
+EE 445 is an undergraduate level introduction to Machine Learning for Electrical and Computer Engineering students.
+It uses your strengths in probability, linear algebra, and related engineering concepts in linear methods, signal processing, signals and systems to provide a comprehensive introduction to machine learning fundamentals.

 ## Who should take this course